 Technically, driftwood is a piece of wood that’s been floating in water (usually the ocean, a lake, or river).
 However, the “driftwood” used for aquariums can come from roots and even land-locked trees that have probably never been anywhere near an ocean or other body of water.

-Adding driftwood to your freshwater aquarium also has several benefits, including providing safe hiding places for fish, making it easier for fish to access the oxygen in your aquarium’s water, creating a slightly acidic environment (which can help keep harmful bacteria and viruses down), and even acting as a source of food for some fish.
+Adding driftwood to your freshwater aquarium also has several benefits, including providing safe hiding places for fish, making it easier for fish to access the oxygen in your aquarium’s water, and creating a slightly acidic environment (which can help keep harmful bacteria and viruses down), and even acting as a source of food for some fish.

 If you like the article above, here are some other similar articles you should check out!